 The concept was developed in Scandinavia, and operates on the principle that children of all ages benefit from the learning opportunities present in a woodland environment.
 They found that by taking the majority of their learning outdoors, whatever the weather, their children became resilient, confident and independent learners.

-- Sturdy boots or wellies
+- Sturdy boots, wellies or outdoor shoes

-- Waterproof trousers and waterproof coat
+- Waterproof trousers and waterproof coat (depending on the weather)

 - Hats and gloves (in the cooler months)